 5. Isotretinoin (Accutane):

-6. Other Medications and treatments:
+6. Other Medications and Acne Treatments in Chicago:

 There are many other medications that can help control acne.
 These include birth control pills, Spironolactone (which helps some women with acne), topical Azaleic acid, chemical peels, microdermabrasion, and photodynamic therapy.
 Your doctor will work with you to find the right combination of medications and procedures to control your acne.